johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 export const KNEX_CONNECTION = 'KNEX_CONNECTION';
 ```

 See what we're doing here?
 We're binding an injection token (`KNEX_CONNECTION`) to a factory so that we can use our `knex` API object directly, avoiding the need to instantiate the service.
-For example, once we complete one more step (below), we'll be able to access the `knex` object in our controller like this.
-Notice the slightly simplified technique between _old_ and _new_ in the sample code:
+For example, once we complete one more step (below), we'll be able to access the `knex` object in our controller as follows (notice the slightly simplified technique between _old_ and _new_ in the sample code):

 ```typescript
 // src/nest-knex-client/nest-knex-client.controller.ts